DeadFinder/Lightweight-Rust-NoSteam/README.md

 ## 📝️ » Information
-- All information you can find on original page of NoSteam (https://github.com/Kaidoz/Rust-NoSteam), what i'm changed:
+All information you can find on original page of [NoSteam](https://github.com/Kaidoz/Rust-NoSteam), what i'm changed:
  1. Removed useless code, like a spam in chat
  2. Removed configs (i'm dont like that and also not touched that at all time)
  3. (DANGEROUS!!!!)
 Removed disable of Rust+ on server, idk && idc for what this was made